ljkotalik/bravo-test-repo/git-intro.md

     -git commit -m "message" (goal of message is to remind myself of what changes I made) -git push origin main (not always main)

+    ### Useful Terminal Commands
+    ```
+    ls - lists all the content of the current directory
+    touch - makes a new file
+    cd <name> - change directory into another nested folder/directory
+    cd .. - moves back one level, moves one level closer to the root

+    ### Best Git Command Ever
+    ```
+    git status
+    ```